Texas Reps. Need to Elect Conservative Speaker

 , Pro-life groups

-, Pro-family groups
+, Pro-family groups and fiscal conservatives.

 As a whole, Texas is known is a conservative state.